top of page

 A dark comedy set in the bizarre world of children's music

-An entitled man-child with delusions of rock stardom accidentally becomes a breakout star in the cutthroat world of children's music by stealing his cousin’s songs—a lie that catches up with him and spirals dangerously out of control.
+An entitled man-child with delusions of rock stardom suddenly becomes a breakout star in the cutthroat world of children’s music, rising to fame through a series of lies that spiral dangerously out of control.

 FORMAT